2016 Palarong Pambansa

 The 2016 Palarong Pambansa was the 59th edition of the annual multi-sporting event for Filipino student-athletes.
 Athletic associations from the country's 18 regions were competed in different sporting events and discipline.
 The games were held at the Bicol University Sports Complex, in Albay Province, from April 10–16, 2016.

 Negros Island Region which was created in 2015, participated for the first time in the Palarong Pambansa as a region.

 Bidding

-As of May 6, 2015, Only Albay has formally submitted a bid to host the games.
+Albay, Baguio-Benguet, and Cagayan submitted a bid to host the games.
 The hosts of the games were originally set to be announced in June 2015 but the Department of Education announced that the Palarong Pambansa board will convene in August 2016 regarding the hosts of the 2016 edition.